Moran, Musgrove lead Pirates to 6-4 win vs Padres

+SAN DIEGO (AP) — Joe Musgrove of the Pittsburgh Pirates is undefeated against his hometown San Diego Padres.

-SAN DIEGO (AP) — Colin Moran hit a three-run home run and finished with four RBIs, and Joe Musgrove beat his hometown Padres for the second time in as many seasons as the Pittsburgh Pirates won 6-4 Sunday to take three of four.
+Musgrove pitched well enough to survive a rough seventh inning and Colin Moran had a three-run home run and four RBIs for the Pirates, who won 6-4 Sunday to take three of four.

+“I love it,” Musgrove said of pitching at Petco Park, some 15 miles from where he grew up in suburban El Cajon.
+“I love pitching regardless, but getting to do it in my own stadium at home, in front of my family and friends always elevates my game.
+I’m bummed I wasn’t able to get out of the seventh clean but I still feel really good about how I threw the ball.”

-Musgrove (3-4) was the second straight alum of Grossmont High in suburban El Cajon to beat the Padres.
+Musgrove (3-4) was the second straight alum of Grossmont High to beat the Padres.
 Steven Brault won Saturday night in relief of opener Montana DuRapau.
+Musgrove graduated from Grossmont in 2011 and Brault in 2010.

+“We had our coaches out there today and a lot of family and friends from the area,” said Musgrove, who is 2-0 against the Padres after also beating them here last season.
+“For me and him to both snag wins in San Diego is pretty cool.
+I think everyone out there is pretty proud of Grossmont.”

-The big right-hander took a one-hit shutout into the seventh before the Padres broke out for four runs, the big blow coming on Hunter Renfroe’s three-run home run.
+The big right-hander took a one-hit shutout into the seventh before the Padres broke out for four runs, the big blow coming on Hunter Renfroe’s three-run homer.

 Greg Garcia, who played at Valhalla High in El Cajon, was the first Padres baserunner to reach second against Musgrove when he hit a leadoff double.
 He scored on a single by Alex Dickerson, who played at suburban Poway High.

 With one out, Eric Hosmer hit a comebacker and Musgrove tried to go to second but his throw was wide for an error.
-Renfroe followed with a shot into the Padres’ bullpen beyond the left-center fence to pull the Padres to 5-4.
-It was his 11th homer.
+Renfroe followed with a shot into the Padres’ bullpen beyond the left-center fence, his 11th, to pull the Padres to 5-4.

 Moran got his fourth RBI in the eighth when he drove in Bryan Reynolds, who doubled.